EimeeMarzan12/SCM-Starter/README.md

 3. **Set up MetaMask**:

     - Install MetaMask extension in your browser.
-    - Connect to Local Host 8545 of your HARDHAT network
+    - Connect to Local Host 8545 of your Hardhat network.
     - Make sure your MetaMask is configured with the correct chain.

 4. **Set up Hardhat**:

     - Navigate and deploy the contract using Hardhat:

     ```bash
     npx hardhat run --network localhost scripts/deploy.js
     ```

-    This will deploy the contract to the HardHAT.
+    This will deploy the contract to Hardhat.

 5. **Run the React app**: